piyushpatel2005/go-exploration/notes/for-loop-in-go/index.md

 }
 ```

-If we omit certain statements, that will likely cause **infinite loop**.
+If you omit certain statements, that will likely cause **infinite loop**.
 Below is an example of infinite loop which prints `0` forever.

 ```go
 i := 0